pivotal-sadubois/newsletter/catalog/docs/index.md

-# Newsletter Application This Project has been designed as a demo application for the Tanzu Applicaiton Platform (TAP).
-The Demo currently only
+# Newsletter Application - A Spring Boot / AngularJS / PostgreSQL CRUD showcase

-implements the User Profile Management as part of the Guestbook application and is basing on a the guestbook-user-db, guestbook-user-svc and the guestbook-ui.
+This Project has been designed as a demo application for the Tanzu Applicaiton Platform (TAP).
+It's microservice architecture is basing on the Newsletter WebUI (newsletter-ui) basing on AngularJS, the Subscription Service (newsletter-subscription) basingon Spring Boot and a PostgreSQL database backend (newsletter-db).

 The picture below shows the architecture of the Newsletter Application:
 ![guestbook-architecture](images/newsletter.jpg)